-The application of following interpretation and amendments has had no impact on the Company's financial statements for the current and prior years but may affect the accounting for future transactions or arrangements:
+The application of following interpretation and amendments has had no impact on the Company's financial statements for the current and prior periods but may affect the accounting for future transactions or arrangements:

-- Amendments to References to the Conceptual Framework in IFRS Standards amendments to IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22, and SIC-32 to update those pronouncements with regard to references to and quotes from the framework or to indicate where they refer to a different version of the Conceptual Framework - Amendment to IFRS 3 Business Combinations relating to definition of a business - Amendments to IAS 1 and IAS 8 relating to definition of material - IFRS 7 Financial Instruments: Disclosures and IFRS 9 Financial Instruments.
-Amendments • regarding pre-replacement issues in the context of the IBOR reform
+- Amendments to References to the Conceptual Framework in IFRS Standards amendments to IFRS 2, IFRS 3, IFRS 6, IFRS 14, IAS 1, IAS 8, IAS 34, IAS 37, IAS 38, IFRIC 12, IFRIC 19, IFRIC 20, IFRIC 22, and SIC-32 to update those pronouncements with regard to references to and quotes from the framework or to indicate where they refer to a different version of the Conceptual Framework - Amendments in IFRS 7, 9 and IAS 39 regarding pre-replacement issues in the context of the IBOR reform - Amendment to IFRS 16 'Leases' to provide lessees with an exemption from assessing whether a COVID-19-related rent concession is a lease modification.
+The effective date is 1 June 2020.

-2.2 New and amended IFRSs and standard that are not effective for the current year
+2.2 New and revised IFRS standards and interpretations but not yet effective year